NightLancer/PixivPreview/README.md

 ### General features:
 • Showing enlarged preview of artworks on mouse hovering* on most site pages.<br>
 • Highlighting authors from your "Followed" list, so you can quickly distinguish them.<br>
+• Non-premium history that can store ~10x more amount of records without time limit.<br>
 • Makes recommendation block(appearing after follow) scrollable, arts preview also available.<br>
 • Enlarging also works on users profiles preview(3 artworks).<br>